gherlein/gonetmon/README.md

 [network]
 device = "enp4s6"
 cidr ="192.168.2.0/24"

+[exporter]
+port ="8080"
 ```
 Use the network port you configured for sniffing and the CIDR for your own network, of course.
+You will need the port number specified here when you configure Prometheus (see below).

 ## Build